gu-fan/riv.vim/README.rst

 Following features are provided by **Riv**.

 * Project_, Scratch_, Helpers_ are extra function for managing rst documents.
-* File_, Todos_ are extra syntax to provide more function in rst document.
+* File_, Todos_ are extra syntax items for writing rst document.

 Project
 ~~~~~~~